A smooth and sweet paleo pumpkin custard topped with a crunchy pecan topping. A perfect gluten free, dairy free treat for fall days!

 - 2 eggs

 - 2 Tablespoons grass-fed butter

 - 1 teaspoon cinnamon

-Place the baking sheet in the oven and bake for 50-60 minutes or until the custard is firm and no longer liquid.
+- Place the baking sheet in the oven and bake for 45 minutes.

 - While the custard is baking, combine all the topping ingredients in the bowl of a food processor and pulse until combined.

 - When the custard has finished baking, remove from the oven.
 Sprinkle the topping evenly over the 4 custard cups.

 - Return the custard to the oven for an additional 15 minutes, or until the topping is brown and bubbly and a knife inserted into the center comes out clean.

 Amount Per Serving: Calories: 465Total Fat: 30gSaturated Fat: 16gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 108mgSodium: 359mgCarbohydrates: 49gFiber: 3gSugar: 39gProtein: 6g